azdavis/dotfiles/readme.rst

 things like making changes to the ``user`` section of ``git/config``.

 The update script rebases your local HEAD against the upstream origin/master.
-If merge conflicts arise between upstream and what you have, the conflicts are always resolved with your version.
+If merge conflicts arise between upstream and what you have, you will have to resolve them.

-If you have uncommitted changes and the updater is invoked, the changes will be auto-committed, then reset when the updater is finished.

 If you understand and accept the risks::